mavjs/mavjs.github.io-hugo/content/post/blog-setup-hugo-github-netlify/index.md

 Once I am somewhat satisfied with my work, I push out the contents to my [Git](https://git-scm.com/) repository.
 This allows me to revert/rollback my changes if I ever need to, create different branches for the contents or theme changes in its own branches in order for the main blog on `mavjs.org` to not be effected.
 You could call this modern day DevOps style blogging. :smile:

 When the contents get into git, pretty much instantly, Netlify app gets notified to build the site, and then makes the resulting built contents available on `mavjs.org` using its content delivery network.
 Netlify internally uses a Ubuntu Linux container with hugo in the background to create the build.

+One of the advantages of using Git and its branching model, coupled with a platform like Netlify is that, because this blog was written in a different working branch once the work in progress contents are pushed to it, Netlify will create a preview of the content in its own URL.
+This way, you can use multi-branch model of Git to create multiple parallel experiments or writing content, while checking how the visuals would look in its final form.

 [^0]: https://mavjs.blogspot.com/2011/12/hello-world_4159.html
 [^1]: Of course, that also invovled lots of Linux distribution (or as the cool kids say: distro) hopping from Ubuntu to Arch Linux, back to Ubuntu and then finally landing on Fedora since then. :laughing: